A Furstenberg-type problem for circles, and a Kaufman-type restricted projection theorem in $\mathbb{R}^3$: Lens counting and a bipartite curve-rectangle tangency bound

 \subsection{Lenses and pseudo-parabolas}

 We return to our case of a finite family $F\subset \mathcal F$ of cinematic functions.
-Their graphs are not yet pseudo-circles because they are not closed curves.
-However, in view of Lemma \ref{lem_KOV_3.2}, we can extend them to be pseudo-circles in the following way.
+By Lemma \ref{lem_KOV_3.2}, their graphs intersect at most twice, but they are not yet pseudo-circles because they are not closed curves.
+However, we can extend them to be pseudo-circles in the following way.

 We need a mild technical assumption first.
 Denote $J=[\alpha,\beta]$.
 We require that both sets

 consist of distinct numbers, respectively.
 We also need that a pair of different cinematic functions $f,g$ never intersect exactly tangentially at any point in $J$.
 As mentioned before, this can be guaranteed by a careful perturbation; see Section \ref{sub_perturb} for details.
 Also, we note that all curves are confined in $J\times [-M,M]$ for a finite $M$.
 We index the curves by $f_{j},1\le j\le \# F$, and rearrange so that $f_j(\alpha)$ is increasing.
 We first extend each $f_j(\theta)$ to be equal to $f_j(\alpha)$ for $\theta\in [\alpha-j,\alpha]$ and equal to $f_j(\beta)$ for $\theta\in [\beta,\beta+j]$.
 We then extend by adding the line segments $\{\alpha-j\}\times [-M-j,f_j(\alpha)]$ and $\{\beta+j\}\times [-M-j,f_j(\beta)]$.
 Finally, close the loop by adding the line segment $[\alpha-j,\beta+j]\times \{-M-j\}$.
 In this way we have extended the graphs of the functions in $F$ to a family $\mathcal C$ of pseudo-circles, with all intersections proper.
 See Figure \ref{figExtension} below.